BirdeeHub/nixCats-nvim/README.md

 ## Features:
 - Allows normal neovim configuration file scheme to be loaded from the nix store.
+- Export advanced options to nix without having to write more nix than it takes to add plugins to lists of your choosing.
 - Easy-to-use Nix Category system for many configurations in 1 repository!
   - to use:
     - Make a new list in the set in the flake for it (i.e. if its a plugin you want to load on startup, put it in startupPlugins in categoryDefinitions)